RossAscends/STMP/README.md

   - We will add a way to add characters without restarting the server soon.
 - Characters can be selected at the top of the AI Chat panel.
 - Characters can be swapped at any time without resetting the chat, allowing you to manually simulate a group chat.
+- Drag-drop a v2 card spec character card over the chat to import.

 #### Editing Characters

-- Hosts will see a (🧠) next to the Character Selector.
+- Hosts will see a (🧠) next to Character Selectors.
 This will open a popup with the character definitions.
 - STMP only handles three types of character definitions:
   - `Name` - What is displayed as the character's name in the chat.
   - `Description` - What goes into the prompt at either the top, or at D4 if 'D4 Char Defs' box is checked.
   - `First Message` - What gets auto-inserted into a new chat with that character.
+  - `Embedded Lorebook` - This is currently not used by STMP, but is visible for user reference.
+- (👁️) at the top of the character definition panel will show Legacy Fields
+  - Legacy Fields are **read-only**.
+STMP does not use them.
+  - Legacy fields = Personality, Example Messages, and Scenario.
 - `Save` will update the character definitions.
 - `Close` will close the popup with no changes.

->What about Personality, Scenario, and Example Messages?
+>Why are Personality, Scenario, and Example Messages considered 'Legacy'?

 - Personality and Scenario are outdated distinctions without a meaningful purpose, and should be incorporated into the Description.
 - Example Message can also be incorporated into the Description.
 We recommend doing so in the form of [AliChat](https://discord.com/channels/553948136629075968/1137875580457590884/1198559176935354508).

->What about v2 Card Spec values?

-STMP will read from the v2 spec values if they are present, but will only write to the v1 card spec space.

->What about embedded lorebooks?

-Incorporating embedded lorebooks is under consideration.

 ### Adding Presets